Biographies Characteristics Analysis

 Davidovich

 Landau Lev Davidovich (1908-1968) was born in Baku.
-His father worked as a petroleum engineer.
-At the age of thirteen, the future scientist graduated from a technical school with honors, and at nineteen, in 1927, he graduated from Leningrad University.
-Lev Davidovich continued his education abroad as one of the most gifted graduate students on the ticket of the people's commissar.
-Here he took part in seminars held by the best European physicists - Paul Dirac and Max Born.
-Landau continued his studies upon his return to his homeland.
-At the age of 26, he reached the degree of Doctor of Science, and a year later he became a professor.
-Together with Evgeny Mikhailovich Lifshitz, one of his students, he developed a course for graduate and undergraduate students in theoretical physics.
+His father worked as an oil engineer.
+At the age of thirteen, the future scientist graduated from technical school with honors, and at nineteen, in 1927, he became a graduate of Leningrad University.
+Lev Davidovich continued his education abroad as one of the most gifted graduate students on a People's Commissar's permit.
+Here he took part in seminars conducted by the best European physicists - Paul Dirac and Max Born.
+Upon returning home, Landau continued his studies.
+At the age of 26 he achieved the degree of Doctor of Science, and a year later he became a professor.
+Together with Evgeniy Mikhailovich Lifshits, one of his students, he developed a course for graduate and undergraduate students in theoretical physics.
 P. L. Kapitsa invited Lev Davidovich to work at his institute in 1937, but a few months later the scientist was arrested on a false denunciation.
-For a whole year he spent no hope of salvation in prison, and only Kapitsa's appeal to Stalin saved his life: Landau was released.
+He spent a whole year in prison without hope of salvation, and only Kapitsa’s appeal to Stalin saved his life: Landau was released.

 The talent of this scientist was multifaceted.
-He explained such a phenomenon as fluidity, created his theory of quantum fluid, and also studied the oscillations of electron plasma.
+He explained the phenomenon of fluidity, created his theory of quantum liquid, and also studied the oscillations of electron plasma.

 Mikhailovich

-Prokhorov Alexander Mikhailovich and Gennadievich, Russian Nobel laureates in the field of physics, received this prestigious award for the invention of the laser.
+Prokhorov Alexander Mikhailovich and Gennadievich, Russian Nobel laureates in the field of physics, received this prestigious prize for the invention of the laser.

-Prokhorov was born in Australia in 1916, where his parents had lived since 1911.
+Prokhorov was born in Australia in 1916, where his parents lived since 1911.
 They were exiled to Siberia by the tsarist government and then fled abroad.
-In 1923, the whole family of the future scientist returned to the USSR.
-Alexander Mikhailovich graduated with honors from the Faculty of Physics of the Leningrad University and worked since 1939 at the Institute.
-Lebedev.
-His scientific achievements are connected with radiophysics.
-Since 1950, the scientist became interested in radio spectroscopy and, together with Nikolai Gennadievich Basov, developed the so-called masers - molecular generators.
+In 1923, the entire family of the future scientist returned to the USSR.
+Alexander Mikhailovich graduated with honors from the Faculty of Physics of Leningrad University and worked since 1939 at the Institute.
+Lebedeva.
+His scientific achievements are related to radiophysics.
+The scientist became interested in radio spectroscopy in 1950 and, together with Nikolai Gennadievich Basov, developed so-called masers - molecular generators.
 Thanks to this invention, they found a way to create concentrated radio emission.
-Charles Towns, an American physicist, also conducted similar studies, independently of his Soviet colleagues, so the members of the committee decided to share this award between him and the Soviet scientists.
+Charles Townes, an American physicist, also conducted similar research independently of his Soviet colleagues, so the committee members decided to divide this prize between him and Soviet scientists.

 Kapitsa Petr Leonidovich

-Petr Leonidovich was mainly engaged in experimental physics.
-He was especially interested in the physics of low temperatures.
-Especially for his research in the UK, with the help of Rutherford, a laboratory was built, and by 1934 the scientist had created an installation designed to liquefy helium.
-Pyotr Leonidovich often visited his homeland during these years, and during the visits the leadership of the Soviet Union persuaded the scientist to stay.
+Pyotr Leonidovich was mainly engaged in experimental physics.
+He was especially interested in low temperature physics.
+A laboratory was built especially for his research in Great Britain with the help of Rutherford, and by 1934 the scientist created an installation designed to liquefy helium.
+Pyotr Leonidovich often visited his homeland during these years, and during his visits the leadership of the Soviet Union persuaded the scientist to stay.
 In 1930-1934, a laboratory was even built especially for him in our country.
-In the end, he was simply not allowed out of the USSR during his next visit.
-Therefore, Kapitsa continued his research already here, and in 1938 he managed to discover the phenomenon of superfluidity.
+In the end, he was simply not released from the USSR during his next visit.
+Therefore, Kapitsa continued his research here, and in 1938 he managed to discover the phenomenon of superfluidity.
 For this he was awarded the Nobel Prize in 1978.

-Game Andre and Novoselov Konstantin, Russian Nobel laureates in physics, received this honorary prize in 2010 for the discovery of graphene.
-This is a new material that allows you to greatly increase the speed of the Internet.
-As it turned out, it can capture, as well as convert into electrical energy, an amount of light that is 20 times greater than all previously known materials.
-This discovery is dated 2004.
-So the list of "Nobel Laureates of Russia of the 21st century" was replenished.
+Andre Geim and Konstantin Novoselov, Russian Nobel laureates in physics, received this honorary prize in 2010 for their discovery of graphene.
+This is a new material that allows you to significantly increase the speed of the Internet.
+As it turned out, it can capture and also convert into electrical energy an amount of light 20 times greater than all previously known materials.
+This discovery dates back to 2004.
+This is how the list of “Nobel laureates of Russia of the 21st century” was replenished.

 Literature Prizes